vincentarelbundock/Rdatasets/doc/DAAG/rst/nasshead.rst

       :name: description

-   ``SASname`` and ``longname`` are from the SAS XPT file nass9702cor.XPT that is available from the webite noted below.
+   ``SASname`` and ``longname`` are from the SAS XPT file nass9702cor.XPT that is available from the website noted below.
 The name ``shortname`` is the name used in the data frame ``nass9702cor``, not included in this package, but available from my website that is noted below.
 It is also used in ``nassCDS``, for